Identity theft: United States

 The increase in crimes of identity theft led to the drafting of the Identity Theft and Assumption Deterrence Act.
 In 1998, The Federal Trade Commission appeared before the United States Senate.
 The FTC discussed crimes which exploit consumer credit to commit loan fraud, mortgage fraud, lines-of-credit fraud, credit card fraud, commodities and services frauds.
-The Identity Theft Deterrence Act (2003)[ITADA] amended U.S. Code Title 18, § 1028 ("Fraud related to activity in connection with identification documents, authentication features, and information").
+The Identity Theft and Assumption Deterrence Act (2003) [ITADA] amended U.S. Code Title 18, § 1028 ("Fraud related to activity in connection with identification documents, authentication features, and information").
 The statute now makes the possession of any "means of identification" to "knowingly transfer, possess, or use without lawful authority" a federal crime, alongside unlawful possession of identification documents.
 However, for federal jurisdiction to prosecute, the crime must include an "identification document" that either: (a) is purportedly issued by the United States, (b) is used or intended to defraud the United States, (c) is sent through the mail, or (d) is used in a manner that affects interstate or foreign commerce.
 See (c).
 Punishment can be up to 5, 15, 20, or 30 years in federal prison, plus fines, depending on the underlying crime per (b).
 In addition, punishments for the unlawful use of a "means of identification" were strengthened in § 1028A ("Aggravated Identity Theft"), allowing for a consecutive sentence under specific enumerated felony violations as defined in § 1028A(c)(1) through (11).

 The Act also provides the Federal Trade Commission with authority to track the number of incidents and the dollar value of losses.
 Their figures relate mainly to consumer financial crimes and not the broader range of all identification-based crimes.

 If charges are brought by state or local law enforcement agencies, different penalties apply to depend on the state.

 Six Federal agencies conducted a joint task force to increase the ability to detect identity theft.
 Their joint recommendation on "red flag" guidelines is a set of requirements on financial institutions and other entities which furnish credit data to credit reporting services to develop written plans for detecting identity theft.
 The FTC has determined that most medical practices are considered creditors and are subject to requirements to develop a plan to prevent and respond to patient identity theft.
 These plans must be adopted by each organization's board of directors and monitored by senior executives.